ComputerProgrammerStorager/GoAnywhere/README.md

 # GoAnywhere
-Go Journey: everyone should learn and use Go, as Go is invected by Google :-)
+Go Journey: everyone should learn and use Go, as Go is invented by Google :-) and is being used widespread.